 I’m sitting in a circle with a group of people at an event, listening to two participants cathartically lay into the world, joyously telling all and sundry to fuck off.
 It’s quite something as I draw up a mental checklist of my own adversaries.
 The fuck you game is the climax of a rehearsal, the culmination of an 18-month collaboration led by James Leadbitter (the vacuum cleaner) and Caroline Moore working with staff and former inpatients from the Coborn Centre for Adolescent Mental Health in Newham.
 Throughout the event, we hear from a group of young people reflecting on their mental health journey through a mixture of song and narration as they rehearse their new commission, For They Let In The Light.
 The world is a heavy place right now and telling it to fuck off seems like a good place to start.
 So here we go, fuck you, world!

 Fuck is the swiss army knife of the English language.
 It can be a verb (fuck you), a noun (for fuck’s sake), and an adjective (he’s a fucking idiot).
 It can be expletive, despondent, and carnal.
-The word intensifies and amplifies to be deployed at a choice moment.
+The word intensifies and amplifies, and works best when deployed at a choice moment.
 Telling the world to fuck off feels like a cathartic opening gambit; a clearing of the decks;a foreword to a book with a new type of story.
 In refusing a world of ableism, racism, inequality, classism and patriarchy, we start creating a new one.
 In this imagined space, we may not have all the answers, but we can begin to ask the right questions.
 Writers such as Joan Didion, Rebecca Solnit, Octavia Butler and Audre Lorde have written eloquently on how we become the images and stories we put into the world.
 For They Let In The Light takes the form of a collectively authored story; written by the young participants, facilitated by Leadbitter and Moore.
 While these stories are shaped by previous traumas, they are prompts and tools for creating possible spaces that the participants might act into.

 Girija Kaimal, a professor of Creative Art Therapies at Drexel University, writes on this creative necessity as an act of world-making.
 For Kaimal, the brain is a predictive machine that continually rehearses scenarios so that when they arrive, we are equipped to respond to them.
 We predicate based on our experiences in the world.
 If we have anxiety or are experiencing a crisis, we are far more likely to shape our sense of the future through this vision.
 Someone suffering from trauma can struggle to imagine any kind of future.
 Imagination can take many forms, but creativity enables us to unlock different ideas and rehearse situations we can negotiate.
 As Kaimal states, imagination is a fundamental tool of survival rather than a diversionary tactic.